jmielkeway/ccos4rbpi_volume0/chapter10/write.md

     }
 ```

-A pointer to the `struct file` associated with the funtion's input argument is pulled from the filesystem module.
+A pointer to the `struct file` associated with the function's input argument is pulled from the filesystem module.
 The structure's open method runs.
 A truthy return value indicates failure, and the pointer is not added to the process's folder.

 ```C
     else {